 How did football come to Spain?

 Football plays a very important role in today's Spanish society.
-Matches are an integral part of social life and this sport is one of the main forms of entertainment in the country.. further, football has contributed significantly to tourism in Spain, since many fans travel to the country to watch League matches and international competitions.
+Matches are an integral part of social life and this sport is one of the main forms of entertainment in the country..
+Besides, football has contributed significantly to tourism in Spain, since many fans travel to the country to watch League matches and international competitions.

-But nevertheless, How did this sport come to our country??
+However, How did this sport come to our country??
 Knowing the origins and history of football in Spain is essential to understand its evolution and its role in today's society.

 Origins of football in Spain